 The Sevenoaks Symphony Orchestra, founded in 1944, is made up of 70 local musicians with a professional conductor and leader.
 We are set up as a charity, and our aim is to make live orchestral music available locally.

 Our three subscription concerts each season focus particularly on 19th and 20th century masterpieces which are attractive and enjoyable for our audiences, and at the same time interesting and challenging for us as players.
 In addition we present our very popular Family Concerts in October and a Taste of Classics concert in the New Year, a short mid-week concert with complimentary glass of wine.

-We also team up with the Sevenoaks Philharmonic Choir for a joint concert in June.
+Most of our concerts take place in the Stag Sevenoaks, our local theatre.
 We rehearse each Wednesday from 8-10.15pm at Sevenoaks Primary School.

 Joanna Kiely (Chairman)

-Please note that the Login facility is only for members of the orchestra.
+Please note that the login facility is only for members of the orchestra